 Tuition & Fees

-- Students Enrolled at the Universities at Shady Grove
+- All Students Enrolled at the Universities at Shady Grove

-- Online Master's Students (Nursing Informatics or Health Service Leadership and Management)
+- Nursing Informatics or Health Services Leadership and Management Master's Students

 Learn about the many ways you can fund your education, including:

 - Federal Work Study